wp-plugins/fancybox-for-wordpress/readme.txt

 2.2 Updtades:

 * Updated to FancyBox 1.2.1
-* Added new settings to Options Page: Easing, padding size, border color.
+* Added new settings to Options Page: Easing, padding size, border color
-* Tweaked CSS to prevent some themes from adding unwanted styles to fancybox (especially background colors and link outlines).
+* Tweaked CSS to prevent some themes from adding unwanted styles to fancybox (especially background colors and link outlines)
-* Options Page reorganized in three sections: Appearance, Behaviour and Troubleshooting Settings, to make settings easier to find.
+* Options Page reorganized in three sections: Appearance, Behaviour and Troubleshooting Settings, to make settings easier to find

 2.1.1 Updtades: